roeszler/filter-maintenance-predictor/README.md

 ### Clustering Model
 * ...

-# 7. Data Visualization and Correlation Study
+# 8. The Correlation Study / Data Visualization
 ## Business Case 4 : [RUL Correlations]()
 ### Correlation Study
 * We will inspect the data related to the RUL.
 * We will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to RUL.
 * We will plot the main variables against RUL to visualize insights.

-# 8. Visualization, Delivery and Communication
+# 9. Visualization, Delivery and Communication
 ## [API]()
 ...
 ## [Dashboard Delivery (Streamlit)]()